Padma Lakshmi: Books and writing

-Lakshmi also guest edited The Best American Travel Writing 2021, a collection of essays from renowned travel writers.
+Lakshmi guest edited The Best American Travel Writing 2021, a collection of essays from renowned travel writers.
 Lakshmi wrote a syndicated column in The New York Times and has written articles on style for the American edition of Vogue, at editor Anna Wintour's request.
 She also wrote a column on style for Harper's Bazaar (UK and US editions), following a commission from editor Glenda Bailey.

 Business endeavors

 Lakshmi created "The Padma Collection" of fine jewelry that was sold at Bergdorf Goodman, Neiman Marcus, and Nordstrom.
 Under the same trade name, she designed a home décor line that was sold at all Bloomingdale’s stores.
 Also, Lakshmi created "Padma’s Easy Exotic", a conglomeration of gastronomic items that included home goods, teas, organic foods, and spice blends, and worked with MAC Cosmetics to create a collection of a small, curated, selections of makeup products for worldwide distribution named "MAC Padma" that soon initially sold out in the United States and India.
 She launched a lingerie collaboration with Bare Necessities in June 2024 called "Padma X Bare Necessities".